magriln/MATH-4640-Project/Project.md

 - **Euclidean matrix norm:** Can be given by $||A|| _{2} = \sigma_{max}$
 - **Euclidean condition number of matrix:** $cond_{2}(A) = \frac{\sigma_{max}}{\sigma_{min}}
 - **Rank of a matrix:** rank(A) = number of nonzero singular value, count($\sigma_{i}\neq0)
+- **Range of a matrix:** Given by the left singular vectors of $U$ corresponding to non-zero singular values
+- **Null space of a matrix:** Given by the right singular vectors of $V$ corresponding to the zeroed singular values.

 #### Pseudoinverse
 ###### Additionally the SVD can be used to find the **pseudoinverse** of our matrix $A$, this is given by
 $$A^{+} = V\Sigma^{+}U^{T}$$

+### Quick History

+###### For those of us who enjoy an origin story here is a quick timeline of events regarding the development of SVD
+- Eugenio Beltrami and Camille Jordan found the SVD for simplification of bilinear forms in 1870s.
+- Jordan obtained geometric interpretation of the largest singular value
+- J. J. Sylvester wrote two papers on the SVD in 1889.
+  - He found algorithms to diagonalise quadratic and bilinear forms by means of orthogonal substitutions.
+- Erhard Schmidt (1876-1959) discovered the SVD for function spaces while investigating integral equations.
+  - His problem was to find the best rank k approximations to A of the form
+    $$u_{1}v^{t}_{1} + \cdots + u_{k}v_{k}^{t}.$$
+- Autonne found the SVD for complex matrices in 1913.
+- Eckhart and Young extended SVD to rectangular matrices in 1936.
+- Golub and Kahan introduced SVD in numerical analysis in 1965 .
+- Golub proposed an algorithm for SVD in 1970.